 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 [1] 3GPP TS 32.240: "Telecommunication management; Charging management; Charging architecture and principles".

+[2] - [41] Void.

+[42] 3GPP TS 32.282: "Charging management; Charging aspects of time sensitive networks".

-[2] - [50] Void.
+[43] - [50] Void.